newpatiente2e/docs/docs/25-form-recognizer-studio/40-label-data.md

 You now have all the documents in your dataset labeled.
 If you look at the storage account, you'll find a _.labels.json_ and _.ocr.json_ files that correspond to each document in your training dataset and a new fields.json file.
 This training dataset will be submitted to train the model.

-## Etiquetas espanholas
+## Etiquetas espanhol

 ![This image is the spanish registration form](./img/new_patient_form_spanish.png)

-1. Seleccione el campo Nombre de familia en el documento analizado, luego de la lista de etiquetas, seleccione `nombre_de_familia`.
+1. Seleccione el campo Nombre Completo en el documento analizado, luego de la lista de etiquetas, seleccione nombre_completo.

 1. Repita este proceso para los campos restantes del documento.
-Es importante etiquetar correctamente todos los campos del documento, ya que se utilizarán para entrenar el modelo.
+Es muy importante etiquetar correctamente todos los campos del documento, ya que se utilizarán para entrenar el modelo.

     |  Elemento de documento | Nombre de etiqueta  |
     |---|---|
     | Idioma del documento iso | iso  |